In my earlier post, ‘The Stressed Dog’, I shared about how a dog can get stressed by you, or by other dogs or the environment that they live in.

 These actions are his calming signals.

 Dogs use calming signals to calm themselves as well as other dogs and people.
-They the dogs recognize these signals instinctively.
+Most dogs recognize these signals instinctively.
 This it to prevent things from happening, to avoid threats, conflict resolving, show nervousness, show fear, fear of noise and show their awareness of unpleasant things.
 They are so intelligent that they use these signals to calm a situation.
 Show that they are friendly or that they are re-assuring when you come into their presence.

 By showing you one or more of the above calming signals they are trying to tell you one of the following or a combination of thoughts: